-The Tale of Samuel Whiskers "I do not think," said Samuel Whiskers, pausing to take a look at Tom Kitten,
+The Tale of Samuel Whiskers "I do not think," said Samuel Whiskers, pausing to take a look at Tom Kitten, to be other sounds up above.

 "I do not think it will be a good pudding.
 It smells sooty."

 Anna Maria was about to argue the point, when all at once there began to be other sounds up above.